OmniFocus Plug-In Directory

 Complete and Await Reply

 Let’s say you had an action to “Phone: Bob about TPS report.”
-If you phoned Bob and left a message, you’ll likely want to create a new action to reflect the fact that you’re waiting for a response from Bob.
+If you phoned Bob and left a message, you’ll likely want to create a new action to reflect that you’re waiting for a response.

-This plug-in automates the process of marketing the action complete and creating a duplicate “waiting” action.
+This plug-in automatically marks the action complete and creates a duplicate “waiting” action.
 With a minor addition (documented on the plug-in page), this plug-in can also apply the tag of your choice to the duplicate action.
 Consider assigning a keyboard shortcut to this plug-in to make it even quicker and more convenient.

 Learn OmniFocus Resources

 This plug-in provides a quick and convenient way to access resources on the Learn OmniFocus website.
-It references information stored on our website, making it possible for us to update our list of resources without you having to update the plug-in.
+It references information stored on our website, allowing us to update our list of resources without you updating the plug-in.

 Open Project/Action Note URL